FabricMC/fabric/fabric-fluid-api-v1/README.md

 * `float getFogStart(Entity)`
   Allows to specify the fog starting distance.

-## Custom sounds

-By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you will obtain a method that allows to specify the splash sound.

-`Optional<SoundEvent> getSplashSound()`

 ## Pushing strength

-By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you will obtain a method that allows to specify the pushing strength of the fluid.
+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method allowing to specify the pushing strength of the fluid.

-`double getStrength()`
+`double getViscosity(World, Vec3d, Entity)`

 ## Splash event

-By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you will obtain a method that is executed when the player splashes on the fluid (like jumping).
+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method that is executed when the player splashes on the fluid (like jumping).
-This method is useful to spawn particles.
+This method is useful to spawn particles and play splash sounds.

 `void onSplash(World, Vec3d, Entity)`

+## Submerged event

+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method that is executed every tick, when the player is submerged by the fluid.
+This method is useful to handle drowning.

+`void onSubmerged(World, Entity)`

+## Handling fire and fall

+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement two methods allowing to specify if the fluid can extinguish fire and prevent fall damage.

+* `boolean canExtinguishFire()`
+  Allows to specify if the fluid can extinguish fire.

+* `boolean canPreventFallDamage()`
+  Allows to specify if the fluid can prevent fall damage.

-## fabric_fluid tag
+## The `fabric:fabric_fluid` tag

-To implement custom sounds, pushing strength, and splash events, your fluid must be in the [`fabric:fabric_fluid`][fabric_fluid_tag] tag, so add a file named `fabric_fluid.json` inside `/resources/data/fabric/tags/fluids` and add your fluid here, in both still and flowing variant.
+To implement all the features of this api, your fluid must be added in the [`fabric:fabric_fluid`][fabric_fluid_tag] tag, so add a file named `fabric_fluid.json` inside `/resources/data/fabric/tags/fluids` and add your fluid here, in both still and flowing variant.

 ```json